tanhakate/real_estate/README.md

 # Real Estate Database

-## Components: files:
+## Component files:

-README.md: describes the database create.py: creates the database with SQL insert.py: inserts dummy data into the tables query.py: contains queries which updates the tables
+README.md: describes the database create.py: creates the database with SQL insert_data.py: inserts dummy data into the tables query.py: contains queries which updates the tables